Herbs compliment seafood very well. From a parsley sauce over your cod, to a fine Bernaise drizzled over salmon.

 If you follow the instructions, it will work every time.

 An excellent sauce to get into your kitchen repertoire as it goes equally well with seafood or meat.
+The link also has instructions for hollandaise sauce, made traditionally and in a blender.

 This is something else - Halibut with Sage and Prosciutto.
 Yum yum!